 With credit cards, you never pay any interest if you pay off the card in full every month before the due date.
 Clark and the team firmly believe that you should only use credit cards if you can afford to pay them off completely each month and never miss a due date.
 If you can do that, the only regular cost you should encounter is an annual fee.

 Double Cash has no annual fee.
-Blue Cash Preferred from American Express charges $95 per year.
+Blue Cash Preferred from American Express charges $95 annually, which is waived for the first year.
 That makes Citi Double Cash better for people who are averse to annual fees.
 It also means you have to make at least $95 per year in cash back with the Amex card just to break even on the annual fee.
 However, if you do a little math you can see how easy it is to do.

 Which Card Makes the Most Sense for You?